visit-dav/visit/docs/SphynxDocs/Subsetting/Species.rst

    Species variable

-VisIt adds species to the SIL as a category that contains the various chemical constituents for all materials that have species.
-Since species are handled using the SIL, one can use VisIt's **Subset Window** to turn off species.
+VisIt adds species to the :term:`SIL` as a category that contains the various chemical constituents for all materials that have species.
+Since species are handled using the :term:`SIL`, one can use VisIt's **Subset Window** to turn off species.
 Turning off species has quite a different effect than turning off entire materials.
 When materials are turned off, they no longer appear in the visualization.
 When species are turned off, no parts of the